JonasHellgren/JavaBasics/MavenModule/src/main/java/pluralsight_new_in_java17/adv_java17/notes.md

 Collections copy har extends for in and super for out

 ## Lambda expressions
-Shall ha no side effects.
+Shall have no side effects.
 In explicit not modify variables outside lambda expression.

 ## Optional
 Do ex …2